 By default, the NAT core uses aliasing and uses random ports when generating an alias for a connection.
 This works well for the most protocols like SSH, FTP and so on.
 Though some protocols might need a more transparent behavior or may depend on the real port number the packet was sent from.
 It is possible to change the NAT mode via the VBoxManage frontend with the following commands:

+'''

-''' VBoxManage modifyvm "My VM" --nataliasmode proxyonly and VBoxManage modifyvm "Linux Guest" --nataliasmode sameports '''
+VBoxManage modifyvm "VM name" --nataliasmode proxyonly

+'''